WebOrigami/docs/src/content/pattern/interface.md

 {{ flat/object.js }}
 ```

-This module exports an "explorable" wrapper around the object.
+This module exports an explorable graph wrapper around the object.
 For now, this wrapper can only handle a flat object — later we handle a hierarchical object.

 ## Test the object graph